Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 What to Pack for Cuba:

-Female hygiene products, shampoo, soap, body lotion, deodorant, mosquito spray, condoms etc.
+My last of the Havana tips is to pack female hygiene products, shampoo, soap, body lotion, deodorant, mosquito spray, condoms etc.

 Old clothes or shoes that you don’t need are so welcome.
 I had women ask me regularly if I had something to spare.
 It doesn’t need to be new!